Ukrainian court puts an Orthodox leader under house arrest

 Metropolitan Pavel is the abbot of the Kyiv-Pechersk Lavra monastery, Ukraine's most revered Orthodox site.
 He has denied the charges and resisted the authorities' order to vacate the complex.

-In a court hearing earlier in the day, the metropolitan said the claim by the Security Service of Ukraine, known as the SBU, that he condoned Russia’s invasion was politically driven.
+In a court hearing earlier in the day, the metropolitan said the claim by the Security Service of Ukraine, known as the SBU, that he condoned Russia’s invasion was politically driven and that he had “never been on the side of aggression.”

-“I have never been on the side of aggression,” Pavel told reporters in the courthouse.
-“This is my land.”

 After the court's ruling, a monitoring bracelet was placed around his ankle, despite his objections that he has diabetes and should not wear it.
 The house arrest was to last two months.